-My name is Emmett Ibach and I am 10 years old.
+My name is Emmett Ibach and I am 11 years old.
 Because of my birth, I have severe hypoxic ischemia (lack of oxygen to the brain that causes many neurological problems), severe irritability, a sleep disorder, and a seizure disorder.
 When I was born, I was not breathing and was sent right to the NICU.
 I had a ventilator overnight and had seizures immediately.
 Surprising everyone, I went home after 16 days.
 I have continuous trouble with irritability, sleep, seizures, and feedings.
 I take many medications to help.
-I require 24 hour one-on-one care and have a nurse during the day.
+I require 24 hour one-on-one care and have a nursing care.
 I have a feeding tube in my tummy to eat.
-I can't walk or talk in the conventional way, but definitely vocalize when happy, sad, and mad!
+I can't walk or talk in the conventional way, but definitely show others when I am happy, sad, and mad!
 I can be extremely irritable at times, but when happy, I have the biggest and best smiles.
 I like to give Hi-5's and my favorite show is Barney!
-I love to be held and rocked.
-I have a 8 year old brother named Ethan and a 6 year old sister named Emma who I love very much.
+I have a 9 year old brother named Ethan and a 7 year old sister named Emma who I love very much.